-PubNub no longer charges per message with the new transaction billing model, so we need to explain this in terms of the number of transactions, not messages.
-But the term message may still be referenced within this context.
+PubNub does not charge per message with the our transaction billing model, so we need to explain this in terms of the number of transactions, not messages.
+The term message may still be referenced within this context.

 If one (1) message is published to 100 active subscribers (all subscribers receive the message), it is counted as one (1) publish transaction (a replicated transaction) and 100 subscribe transactions (an edge transaction).